 The Company publishes a Sustainability Report.
-The most recent report was published in 2013.
-In this report we highlighted our sustainability initiatives and achievements.
+The most recent report was published in 2016.
+In this report we highlight our sustainability initiatives and achievements.
 This report, which provides a detailed report card on all aspects of our sustainability performance, highlights performance against metrics for safety, environmental impact, community involvement, and governance.
-The Company files its Sustainability Reports on SEDAR and the report is also available for viewing on the Company's website at www.algonet.com.
+The report is available for viewing on the Company's website at www.algonet.com.